Skip to main content

 Rule 3301-101-04 | Application for a scholarship.

-(C) An applicant seeking a scholarship for the year subsequent to a year in which a scholarship was received may be required to complete an application in the manner established by the department and provide the information and documentation that the department determines is necessary for the effective implementation of the program.
+(C) A new or renewal applicant seeking a scholarship for the year subsequent to a year in which a scholarship was received may have to complete an application in the manner established by the department and provide the information and documentation that the department determines is necessary for the effective implementation of the program.

-(D) In submitting an application for a scholarship, the applicant shall attest to the following:
+(D) In submitting an application for a scholarship, the applicant will attest to the following:

 (1) That the information provided on the application is true and correct;

-(2) That the applicant has received the profile of the registered private provider's special education program required by division (B) of section 3310.521 of the Revised Code and rule 3301-101-09 of the Administrative Code;
+(2) That the applicant has received the profile of the registered private provider's special education program under division (B) of section 3310.521 of the Revised Code and rule 3301-101-09 of the Administrative Code;

-(3) That the applicant has received the comparison document required by section 3323.052 of the Revised Code;
+(3) That the applicant has received the comparison document under section 3323.052 of the Revised Code;

 (4) That the applicant understands that by accepting and receiving the scholarship and the FAPE comparison document, the applicant agrees to comply with the provisions of sections 3310.51 to 3310.64 of the Revised Code and the provisions of the rules in this chapter;